-UCT’s policy on research data management (accessible here) provides guidelines and principles to ensure best practice in data management.
+UCT’s policy on research data management (accessible via the UCT policies page) provides guidelines and principles to ensure best practice in data management.
 A data management plan (DMP), which outlines how your data will be handled both during the research project and after the project is completed, may be a requirement specified by funders of both research and scholarships or bursaries.
 A DMP should be completed before you begin collecting, storing, describing or analysing data.
 UCT offers support for researchers preparing and writing their DMPs via DMPOnline.

 For post-graduate researchers, it is possible to delay publication of your dissertation or thesis on the OpenUCT repository to allow for submission for journal publication or IP protection.
 Options for deferred publication options are indicated on the ‘DDB08 - Thesis Open Access Suppression Form’ (available here).

 The Library provides guidelines relating to deferred publication of dissertation and theses on OpenUCT.
 The ‘Guidelines to the UCT Open Access Policy’ are accessible via the UCT policies page.